What is it?

 Many opportunities are offered to doctoral candidates and researchers through the Marie Skłodowska Curie Actions.

 In addition, a limited number of fellowships will be offered to doctoral candidates to participate in Erasmus Mundus Joint Doctoral Degrees.
-Conditions to participate are the same as for Joint Master Degrees.
+Conditions to participate are the same as for EMJMD.

 Doctoral candidates or scholars should contact the consortium offering the Joint Doctoral Courses for more information on courses and application procedures.